PSG get Neymar injury boost as striker trains ahead of Barcelona clash | Goal.com

 PSG get Neymar injury boost as striker trains ahead of Barcelona clash

-Paris Saint-Germain have been handed an injury boost as Neymar has returned to training ahead of their clash with Barcelona.
+Paris Saint-Germain have been handed an injury boost as Neymar trained ahead of their clash with Barcelona.

 Neymar has been out of action since picking up an adductor injury during a 1-0 victory against Caen in the French Cup on February 10.